 In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

-command for production and scalable deployments.
-It is highly recommended for you to read the pre-installation considerations here before installing your first production Cluster.
+command for production-grade and scalable deployments.
+It is highly recommended that you read the pre-installation considerations here before installing your first production Cluster.

 Prepare Kubernetes Cluster

 Prepare the Kubernetes cluster nodes.
 In this guide, we assume that we're going to use only 2 Kubernetes nodes.
-One for data plane with the name of data-plane-1
+One for data-plane, named data-plane-1

 .
 Note that you can obtain the Kubernetes node information via the command kubectl get nodes